Husqvik/SQLPad/README.md

 ANYDATA data type not supported because Oracle Data Access does not support it.
 Possible use of Devart Oracle provider.

-Support for user defined types (UDT) is very cumbersome due to Oracle Data Access implementation.
+Support for user defined types (UDT) is very cumbersome (and not enabled by default) due to Oracle Data Access implementation.
 Devart Oracle provider also solves this.